vietduc01100001/dotfiles/README.md

 My dotfiles repo.

 ***Before proceeding:*** *The following scripts are made for Ubuntu 18.04.
-Please read them carefully and make necessary changes if you want to run them on different distros.*
+Please read them carefully and make necessary changes if you want to run them on other distros.*

 To install my dotfiles: